Click here to

 The legislation was introduced by the EU, but after Great Britain left the EU, the government decided to uphold the ban.
 The growth hormone Bovine Somatotropin (bST) has been found to build milk production by 15%, but scientific research suggests that it increases the risk of cows contracting several diseases.

-Now that we have dispelled myths associated with livestock farming and the use of UK farmland, do you envisage a career in this sector?
-There are many roles within agriculture and farming but depending on the area that you want to work in, studying qualifications can help you achieve your career goals.
+Now that we have dispelled the myths associated with livestock farming and the use of UK farmland, do you envisage a career in this sector?
+There are many roles within agriculture and farming, and the industry is more diverse than ever.

-While a degree may not be a prerequisite for some jobs within the land-based industry, there are subjects that you may want to study at degree level that will benefit your career, such as:
+While a degree may not be a prerequisite for some jobs within the land-based industry, there are subjects and certifications that will significantly benefit your career, such as:

 • Animal Studies